ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/index.rst

        +++
        :bdg-mapdl:`MAPDL` :bdg-lsdyna:`LSDYNA` :bdg-fluent:`Fluent` :bdg-cfx:`CFX`

-    .. grid-item-card:: Read a mesh metadata
+    .. grid-item-card:: Explore a mesh metadata
-       :link: ref_tutorials_read_mesh_metadata
+       :link: ref_tutorials_explore_mesh_metadata
        :link-type: ref
        :text-align: center

-       This tutorial explains how to read a mesh metadata (data about the elements, nodes, faces, region, zone ...) before extracting the mesh from a result file.
+       This tutorial explains how to explore a mesh metadata before extracting the mesh from a result file.

        +++